Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Coupled SIS Epidemic and Evolutionary Behavioral Model

 We adopt the recovery rate $\gamma$ as a bifurcation parameter and use the numerical continuation package MATCONT~\cite{dhooge2003matcont} to compute the bifurcation diagram shown in Fig.~\ref{fig:bifurcation-diagram}.

 For $\gamma \to 0^+$, $\mathbf{E4}$ is the stable equilibrium, while $\mathbf{E0}$, $\mathbf{E1}$, and $\mathbf{E2}$ are unstable.
 As the value of $\gamma $ is increased at point T3 in Fig.~\ref{fig:bifurcation-diagram}, $\mathbf{E4}$ exchanges stability to $\mathbf{E3}$ in a transcritical bifurcation.
 Note that unstable branch of $\mathbf{E3}$ is not visible since it is associated with negative values of $z_S$.
-As $\gamma$ is increased, the fraction of susceptible population adopting the protection decreases and at T2, $\mathbf{E3}$ exchanges stability to $\mathbf{E2}$ in another transcritical bifurcation.
+As $\gamma$ is increased, the fraction of susceptible population that adopts protection decreases and at T2, $\mathbf{E3}$ exchanges stability to $\mathbf{E2}$ in another transcritical bifurcation.
 Again, the unstable branch of $\mathbf{E3}$ at T2 corresponds to $z_s>1$ and is not visible in the diagram.
 Upon further increasing $\gamma$, the fraction of infected population continues to decrease and at T1, $\mathbf{E2}$ exchanges stability with the disease-free equilibria $\mathbf{E1}$.
-The unstable branch of $\mathbf{E2}$ at T1 corresponds to negative values of $y$ and is not visible.
+The unstable branch of $\mathbf{E2}$ at T1 corresponds to negative values of $y$.

-Another transcritical bifurcation takes place at T0 $(\gamma= \alpha \beta_p)$, where $\mathbf{E0}$ and $\mathbf{E4}$ cross.
-For $\gamma < \alpha \beta_p$ (resp., $\gamma > \alpha \beta_p$), $\mathbf{E0}$ has two (resp., one) eigenvalues in the right-half plane.
+Another transcritical bifurcation takes place at T0 $(\gamma= \alpha \betap)$, where $\mathbf{E0}$ and $\mathbf{E4}$ cross.
+For $\gamma < \alpha \betap$ (resp., $\gamma > \alpha \betap$), $\mathbf{E0}$ has two (resp., one) eigenvalues in the right-half plane.
 As $\mathbf{E4}$ approaches T0 from $y >0$, it has one eigenvalue in the right-half plane, while for $y<0$ near T0, $\mathbf{E4}$ is stable.
 Thus, the transcritical bifurcation at T0 corresponds to exchange of stable and unstable eigenvalues of two unstable equilibria.